Acrata/Product-preview-card-component/README.md

 ### What I learned

 This challenge helps me to improve my typing skills.
-Also this small projects give me the change to test new approches and tools for my developer experiences.
+Also this small projects give me the change to test new approches and tools for my developer experience.

 In this particular project i use "Performance insights" tab from Google devTools to fix some layout shifts.
 Few issues whit layout shifts weren't fixed though.